 The Vatican's failure to produce hard evidence that Pius did anything to help, however, should not detract from the heroism of many individual nuns, priests and other Catholics who risked their own lives to rescue thousands of Jews.
 If anything, their behavior demonstrates how much the Vatican could have done.
-The continued refusal to open archives lends credence to charges against the pope and undermines the credibility of the church.

-Researchers also believe documents hidden deep in the Vatican can shed light on information found in the U.S. National Archives indicating the pro-Nazi Croatian Ustasche delivered large quantities of gold to the Vatican in exchange for help in the escape of high ranking Nazis.
-Other materials discovered at the U.S. Archives indicate assets looted by the Nazis and their allies from the Jews and others may have wound up in Vatican vaults, or at least evidence of where they went.
+Researchers also believe documents hidden deep in the Vatican can shed light on information found in the U.S. National Archives indicating the pro-Nazi Croatian movement Ustasche delivered large quantities of gold to the Vatican in exchange for help in the escape of high-ranking Nazis.
+Other material discovered at the archives indicate assets looted by the Nazis and their allies from the Jews and others may have wound up in Vatican vaults, or at least evidence of where they went.
 U.S. government pleas to open the Vatican archives on that subject have been rebuffed.